agentydragon/agentydragon.github.io/posts/2016-11-01-october-summary.markdown

- * Never say anything like "I like you" or "I love you" or perform any actions associated with affection or love unless you are **absolutely sure** you are expressing your sincere emotion and that the message being broadcasted and the message being received are both true.
+ * Never say anything like "I like you" or "I love you" or perform any actions associated with affection or love unless you are **absolutely sure** you are expressing your sincere emotion and that the message being broadcasted and the message being received are both as accurate as possible.
  * Never lie about your feelings to people you care about.
 Lying doesn't always feel like lying.
 Sometimes it just feels like a little pause before you say something, or a word you say while slightly twisting its meaning inside your head.
+Or it may be an action that carries an implicit meaning you may not realize.
  * Others may understand your emotions better than you yourself do.
 I haven't done that, but if you feel confused about what do you feel, you may try asking your friends.
-You may not notice verbal or behavioral clues you yourself broadcast.
+You may not notice verbal or behavioral clues you yourself broadcast, and others might.

 The level of how OK I am depends on how much do I think about how stupid, hurtful, abadoned, unacceptable and unlovable I am, and how much do I think about the chances of that ever getting better.
-Right now, my level of OK-being fluctuates between "too devastated to get up" and "so immersed in exciting work that everything looks fine".
+Right now, my level of OK-being fluctuates between "too devastated to get up from the floor" and "so immersed in exciting work that everything looks fine".
 I'm not sure how long will this last, but I might be somewhat-acceptably-OK-most-of-the-time again in a few weeks.